How Much Can You Borrow?

 One of the first steps in obtaining a loan is to determine how much money you can borrow.
-In the case of refinancing or purchasing a commercial property, you should determine how much you can afford even before you begin looking.
+In the case of refinancing or purchasing a commercial property, you should determine how much you can afford.
+You should do this before you begin your commercial property search.
 By answering a few simple questions, we will calculate your buying power, based on our standard lender criterion.

 LTV and Debt-to-Income Ratios:

-LTV or Loan-To-Value ratio is the maximum amount of exposure that a lender is willing to accept in financing your loan.
-Lenders are usually prepared to lend a higher percentage of the value to creditworthy borrowers.
-Commercial lenders build in “safety nets” for themselves.
-For example, most lenders will use a specific Debt Service Coverage Ratio (“DSCR” or DSC) for each commercial property type.
-The typical rule of thumb dictates that the Net Operating Income (NOI) of the subject property based on the most recent twelve month operating statement, (“T-12”), divided by a DSCR of say 1.25% will help protect the lender in the event there is a decline in the subject property income.
-The higher the DSCR that a lender uses, the lower the loan amount they will ultimately lend on the subject property, and thusly, the safer the loan is for the lender.
-Typical DSCRs can range from as low as 1.00% up to 1.50% with the average being around 1.25% for Multifamily properties (apartment buildings of 5+ units), and slightly higher DSCRs for office buildings, retail, and other commercial real estate market segments.
+Typically, the Net Operating Income (NOI) of the subject property is based on the most recent twelve month operating statement.
+The trailing twelve (T12), is the document used for this.
+You then take your NOI and divide it by a DSCR of say 1.25%.
+This ratio helps protect the commercial lender in the event there is a decline in the subject property income.
+The higher the DSCR a lender uses, the lower the loan amount they will ultimately lend on the subject property.
+Consequently, the safer the loan is for the lender.
+Typical DSCRs can range from as low as 1.00% up to 1.55% with the average being around 1.25%.
+This is true for Multifamily properties (apartment buildings of 5+ units).
+The required DSCR is typically higher for office buildings, retail, and other commercial real estate market segments.

 Credit Scores & Midscores: